caebwallace/caeb-providers/README.md

 ![NPM Version](https://badge.fury.io/js/caeb-providers.svg)

-`@caeb/providers` is a nodejs (TypeScript) library to provide universal interface to read balances and manage orders for supported providers.
+`caeb-providers` is a nodejs (TypeScript) library to provide universal interface to read balances and manage orders for supported providers.

 **This version is a proof of work for all my private tools in development.**